TwiN/gatus/README.md

 ![Gatus Endpoint Groups](.github/assets/endpoint-groups.png)

+### Exposing Gatus on a custom path
+Currently, you can expose the Gatus UI using a fully qualified domain name (FQDN) such as `status.example.org`.
+However, it does not support path-based routing, which means you cannot expose it through a URL like `example.org/status/`.

+For more information, see https://github.com/TwiN/gatus/issues/88.

 ### Exposing Gatus on a custom port
 By default, Gatus is exposed on port `8080`, but you may specify a different port by setting the `web.port` parameter:
 ```yaml